HappyHorse 1.0 Review 2026:

 Image-to-Video with Strong Reference Follow

-HappyHorse-1.0's image-to-video output was what drove its Elo 1392 I2V ranking — the highest of any model on the leaderboard at the time of testing.
+HappyHorse 1.0's image-to-video output was what drove its Elo 1392 I2V ranking — the highest of any model on the leaderboard at the time of testing.
 The model's unified architecture means image input isn't processed by a separate image encoder and then "injected" into the video generation pipeline.

 The practical effect is that source image details (composition, color, texture, lighting direction) are preserved with unusual fidelity through the generated motion.
 In my testing: Product photography animated exceptionally well.
 Portrait photos maintained strong character preservation.
 Landscape illustrations had excellent atmospheric consistency.